Bong vs Pipe: Complete Comparison

 Strengths of Pipes

-Simplicity is the pipe's greatest virtue.
+Simplicity is the pipe’s greatest virtue.
 There are no components to assemble, no water to manage, and no special technique to master.
 Pack the bowl, spark it, cover and release the carb, and inhale.
 This accessibility makes pipes the go-to recommendation for beginners exploring cannabis.
-They're also highly portable — a small glass spoon pipe easily fits in a jacket pocket or purse, making them ideal for discreet, on-the-go consumption in legal-use states.
+They’re also highly portable — a small glass spoon pipe easily fits in a jacket pocket, making them ideal for discreet, on-the-go consumption in legal-use states.

 Pipes also have an edge when it comes to preserving the full terpene profile of your cannabis.
-Because the smoke isn't passing through water, the full aromatic and flavor complexity of the strain reaches your palate more directly, particularly in the first few hits of a fresh bowl.
+Because smoke isn’t passing through water, the full aromatic and flavor complexity of the strain reaches your palate more directly, particularly in the first few hits of a fresh bowl.
 Cannabis connoisseurs who enjoy tasting distinct strain differences often prefer pipes for this reason.

 From a cost perspective, quality glass pipes start as low as $10–$15, and even artisan-crafted pieces rarely exceed $50–$80.
 Replacement is affordable if a pipe is lost or broken.